 Fundamental principles of accounting.
 Includes study of accounting reports, payrolls, accrued and deferred items, receivables and payables, asset valuation, and related areas of study.
+Credit is allowed in only one of Acctg 1 or the Acctg 21/22 combination.

 2 Introductory Accounting II (5) UC:CSU